Abortion access at stake in Wisconsin Supreme Court race

 Kelly was endorsed by Trump in 2020 during an unsuccessful run for the court after he served four years on the court following an appointment.
 Trump did not endorse this year.
 Protasiewicz’s endorsements include Hillary Clinton.

 Kelly tried to distance himself from his work for Republicans, saying it was “irrelevant” to how he would work as a justice.
-Kelly tried to make the campaign about Protasiewicz’s record as a judge, arguing that she was soft on crime.
-He also said that she was “bought and paid for” by Democrats.
+He tried to make the campaign about Protasiewicz’s record as a judge, arguing that she was soft on crime and accusing her of being “bought and paid for” by Democrats.

-The Wisconsin Democratic Party gave Protasiewicz’s campaign more than $8 million, leading her to promise to recuse herself from any case brought by Democrats.
+The Wisconsin Democratic Party gave Protasiewicz’s campaign more than $8 million, leading her to promise to recuse herself from any case brought by the party.
 Kelly refused to promise to step down from any case brought by his supporters, which include the state chamber of commerce.

 In addition to abortion, Protasiewicz was outspoken on Wisconsin’s gerrymandered legislative maps, calling them “rigged.”
 Kelly accused her of prejudging that case, abortion and others that could come before the court.